Kevin Strickland: Personal life

-Strickland was born on June 7, 1959 and is the father of one daughter.
-Strickland uses a wheelchair and said he had "experienced a couple of heart attacks...
+Kevin Strickland was born on June 7, 1959, and is the father of one daughter.
+Strickland uses a wheelchair and said that he had "experienced a couple of heart attacks...
 I got high blood pressure.
 My ability to stand is diminished."
 His father died in 2011.
+His mother, Rosetta Thornton died on August 21, 2021, mere months before his exoneration.
 Prior to his exoneration, Strickland said upon his release that he wanted to see the ocean.

 Compensation

-Though Strickland served the longest prison time wrongfully convicted in Missouri's history, he did not qualify for compensation from the state, because the law allows it only if an exoneration is based on DNA evidence.
-However the Midwest Innocence Project initiated a fundraising campaign for him through GoFundMe in June 2021, which raised more than $200,000 by the time of his release.
+Though Kevin Strickland served the longest prison time wrongfully convicted in Missouri's history, he did not qualify for compensation from the state, because the law allows it only if an exoneration is based on DNA evidence.
+However, the Midwest Innocence Project initiated a fundraising campaign for him through GoFundMe in June 2021, which raised more than $200,000 by the time of his release.
 If his case qualified for state compensation, the amount could be much more; in other states compensation of over $20 million was paid in similar cases.
-In few days after his release donations multiplied and the raised amount went over $1 million by more than 14,000 people.
+In few days after his release, donations multiplied and the raised amount went over $1 million by more than 14,000 people.